Bumblefoot is one of those backyard chicken diseases that’s pretty simple to understand and treat, although it definitely requires some first aid.

 But as for bumblefoot being immediately life threatening…..well, we have not experienced that on our farm.

-For healthy chickens however, it might not be the huge issue you read about on the interwebs.
+For healthy chickens, however, it might not be the huge issue you may have been led to believe.

 What is bumblefoot?

-For our definition of bumblefoot, we’ll refer to the Merck Veterinary Manual, which you can find for free on the Internet.
+For our definition of bumblefoot, we’ll refer to the Merck Veterinary Manual.

 “Bumblefoot” is the lay term for pododermatitis, and to sum up the Merck Veterinary Manual, it’s a Staphylococcus infection and localized abscess that occurs when backyard chickens get a skin injury such as a lesion.
 You may or may not see the lesion (it could be too small for the naked eye).

-Chickens with bumblefoot might have swellings on the pad of the foot, or the entire foot can look swollen and enlarged.
+Poultry with bumblefoot might have swelling on the pad of the foot, or the entire foot can look swollen and enlarged.
 It might look as simple as a slight redness to a bulbous-looking growth on the bottom of the chicken’s foot.
+There might be noticeable scabs as well.

-You might notice your chickens limping or hopping around on one foot because it’s difficult and painful to walk on a swollen foot filled with pus.
+You might notice your chickens limping or hopping around on one foot because it’s difficult and painful to walk on a swollen foot with a pus-filled abscess.

-The swellings, called “bumbles” give the infection it’s colloquial name.
+The swellings, called “bumbles” give the infection its colloquial name.
+The swellings can show up on different areas of the foot, keep that in mind.

 You’ll want to take care not to confuse bumblefoot with other issues such as frostbite and scaly leg mites, both of which can also cause your backyard chicken’s feet to swell.

-While side-by-side it’s obvious which malady is effecting your chickens, it might not be so obvious for a new chicken owner.
+While side-by-side it’s obvious which malady is affecting your chickens, it might not be so obvious for a new chicken owner.

-Typically bumblefoot happens because chickens get a Staphylococcus infection due to getting a small (or large) cut, getting something stuck in their foot like a splinter, piece of straw or hay, from chicken wire, or even roosting bars (don’t think this means you should get rid of your roosting bars, however.)
+Typically bumblefoot happens to a flock member due to a Staphylococcus infection.
+This bacteria issue could be due to getting a small (or large) cut or abrasion, getting something stuck in their foot like a splinter, piece of straw or hay, from chicken wire, or even roosting bars (don’t think this means you should get rid of your roosting bars, however.)

 In rare cases, it also might be indicative of a vitamin A deficiency, especially if your chickens aren’t getting a balanced diet (you can give them a multivitamin if you’re worried).

-It can be hard to prevent bumblefoot because your chickens are walking outside without shoes and socks.
+It can be hard to prevent bumblefoot because your chickens are walking outside without socka and shoes.
 By default, they’re more susceptible to infections and cuts on their feet.

 However, making sure your chickens have a good diet and their bedding is adequate is a place to start.
-Eliminating sharp rocks or anything else that can cut them is another strategy.
+Eliminating sharp rocks or anything else that can cut them is another strategy but can be challenging depending on your situation.

-According to the Merck Veterinary Manual, a chicken with bumblefoot likely has a staph infection and:
+According to the Merck Veterinary Manual, a chicken with bumblefoot likely has a staph infection (staphylococcus aureus)and:

 “Staphylococcosis can be successfully treated with antibiotics such as penicillin, erythromycin, lincomycin, and spectinomycin.”

-If you think your chickens might have bumblefoot, you should consult a vet, who can give you dosage advice (even if they don’t know, they have a network of vets they can call for advice) and let you know if your chickens need some sort of treatment more extreme than medicine.
+If you think your chickens might have bumblefoot, you should consult a veterinarian.
+They can give you dosage advice (even if they don’t know, they have a network of vets they can call for advice) and let you know if your chickens need some sort of treatment more extreme than medicine.

-Many times, we’ve taken animals with some mysterious illness to the clinic, and the vet has been able to call this or that vet he knew from school or met at a convention and gotten an answer plus treatment advice in minutes.
+Many times, we’ve taken animals with some mysterious illness to the clinic, and the vet has been able to call another vet he knew from school or met at a convention and got treatment advice in minutes.

 If you use oils, you should always dilute it with a carrier oil such as almond or coconut oil.
-For more detail about using essential oils on your chickens, it’s best to email me.
+For more details about using essential oils on your chickens, check this out: Using Essential Oils To Raise Healthy Chickens

 Honey